A Leader in Every Sense

-In 2013 we won a historic marriage equality victory before the Supreme Court, whose Hollingsworth v.
-Perry decisionleft intact the district court’s broad injunction against the enforcement of California’s Proposition 8, an amendment to the California Constitution restricting marriage in the state to between one man and one woman.
-We secured another marriage equality victory in 2014 when the Fourth Circuit, in Bostic v.
+In 2013 we secured the historic Supreme Court Hollingsworth v.
+Perry marriage equality decision, whichleft intact the district court’s broad injunction against the enforcement of California’s Proposition 8, an amendment to the California Constitution restricting marriage in the state to between one man and one woman.
+The next year we won again when the Fourth Circuit, in Bostic v.
 Schaefer, affirmed summary judgment from the Eastern District of Virginia striking down that state’s ban on same-sex marriage.
 The U.S. Supreme Court’s denial of review allowed this ruling to take effect in Virginia and same-sex marriages to begin.